alvinashcraft/live-blog-writer/README.md

 - Image uploads must be handled separately (external image links work)
 - Substack email/password authentication may not work due to API restrictions (use cookie-based auth instead)
 - Substack supports limited HTML conversion (paragraphs and headings primarily)
+- Dev.to update workflow (updating existing articles) is not implemented yet
+- Dev.to supports a maximum of 4 tags (this extension trims combined tags/categories to 4)

 ## Troubleshooting